-Firstly, make sure your PC is placed in at least a room temperature environment (if not colder) in order to avoid high idle temperature caused by ambient conditions.
+Firstly, ensure your PC is placed in a room temperature environment (if not colder) to avoid high idle temperature caused by ambient conditions.

-Secondly, consider investing in a high end after market CPU cooler or better yet consider purchasing liquid cooling solution for your PC to bring the idle temperatures seriously down.
+Secondly, consider investing in a high-end aftermarket CPU cooler or, better yet, purchasing a liquid cooling solution for your PC to reduce idle temperatures.

 Thirdly, consider installing more case fans.
-If your PC has ventilation ducts open, chances are it will have a placeholder for extra case fans as well.
+If your PC has ventilation ducts open, chances are it will also have a placeholder for extra case fans.

 Also Read: How to Add Extra Fans to Motherboard?